North Dakota Fence Laws: Neighbor Disputes & Your Rights

 • Fence Viewers: In organized townships, fence disputes follow a formal statutory process overseen by township supervisors.

-Side Note: If fence disputes, maintenance obligations, or boundary uncertainty are affecting your property plans, you can sell your North Dakota land directly to Bubba Land Company and avoid the legal headaches altogether.
+Side Note: If fence disputes are stalling your plans, you can sell your North Dakota land directly to Bubba Land Company for a simple exit.

 Rural North Dakota roadway with welcome sign and open prairie fencing, illustrating common North Dakota fence law considerations